clydedevv/VinnieTheVig/gitbook/README.md

 ## How It Works

-You mention @aigginsights with a question: "BTC at 200k in 2025?" or "Ukraine-Russia ceasefire before July?"
+You mention @VigVinnie with a question: "BTC at 200k in 2025?" or "Ukraine-Russia ceasefire before July?"

 1. **Parse & Normalize**: AiGG parses the intent, normalizes entities and dates, and queries the active index
 2. **Match & Verify**: The matcher returns high-confidence candidates and verifies the official slug to guarantee a correct link